Artistic Practice III (BDA732)

 The course contains several components:

-• An intensive period over several weeks rehearsing new choreographic works and culminating in a performance on one of the region's stages.
+• An intensive period over several weeks rehearsing new choreographic works and culminating in a public performance.

 • The creation of an independent solo work related to an outdoor space or another chosen arena